FindMySchool LogoFindMySchool

 The college operates a modern campus with a fully equipped performance studio, sports hall, media suites, and state-of-the-art science facilities.
 Music ensembles include a Big Band, Orchestra, Chamber Choir, and Pop Choir.
 Drama, Creative Writing, Art Enterprise, and Battle of the Bands provide creative outlets.
 Wellbeing support includes a dedicated mental health space, Mindful Colouring, and Knit and Knatter groups.
 The college operates its own bus service across the regional catchment.

-Approximately 80% of leavers progress to higher education or training, with 23% specifically entering Russell Group universities.
+Families should ask the college for the latest leaver destinations, including higher education, apprenticeships and Russell Group progression.
 The college provides comprehensive careers guidance through dedicated staff including a Higher Education and Careers Advisor.
 Students receive support for competitive university applications, including Oxbridge guidance, work experience coordination, and university visit opportunities.

 Yes, Queen Elizabeth Sixth Form College is part of the Northern Arch Learning Partnership, a multi-academy trust.
 The college converted to academy status as a 16-19 converter in 2024.
 This partnership provides governance framework whilst allowing the college to operate as a dedicated sixth form institution.